When are my bins collected?

 - Make sure your bin lid is down and that all the waste is inside the bin, otherwise we can't collect it.

 - Wheel your bins to the collection point with the handle facing the road.
-For most properties the collection point for your bins is at the kerbside.
+For most properties the collection point for your bins is on the pavement next to the kerb.
 Some properties will have communal collection points for example; flats, cul-de-sacs, back to back terrace or town houses.
 If you don't know where your collection point is, please contact us using the contact details on this page.

-- Position your bins so they don't obstruct the road, highway or footway.
+- Position your bins so they don't obstruct the road or the highway.

 - Remember to collect them from the same place after they've been emptied to reduce the chances of malicious fires or them being stolen.